 Note: Your results will be saved to disk only if Production Mode is turned on.
+The recipe result location can be found in the Recipes tab of the Preferences menu.

 Figure 5.4: Recipe Step Actions

 When a recipe has been played back, hovering with the mouse over a step displays a preview thumbnail of the result image (see Figure 5.5).